Tanzania–Vietnam relations: Economic relations

-Trade volume between the two countries in 2014 was around $156 million, with Vietnam exporting over $105 million worth of goods to Tanzania.
-Main exports from Vietnam to Tanzania include cement clinker and rice.
+The trade volume between the two countries in 2014 was around $156 million, with Vietnam exporting over $105 million worth of goods to Tanzania.
+The main exports from Vietnam to Tanzania include cement clinker and rice.
 Tanzania is the second largest buyer of Vietnamese rice after Philippines.

 In 2015, the trade volume between the two countries rose to $205 million with the rise in exports from Tanzania.
-Vietnam is the second largest buyer of Tanzanian cashew nuts and third largest buyer of raw cotton.
+Vietnam is the second largest buyer of Tanzanian cashew nuts and third largest buyer of its raw cotton.

 Foreign direct investment

 Halotel is currently the only Vietnamese firm operating in Tanzania with a $700 million initial investment.
-The state owned firm promised to provide telecom services in rural areas and was granted an operating licence when president Kikwete made a state visit to Vietnam in 2014.
+The state-owned firm promised to provide telecom services in rural areas and was granted an operating licence when president Kikwete made a state visit to Vietnam in 2014.

-Along with the president Trương Tấn Sang in March 2016, various Vietnamese businessmen accompanied the president to examine the investment atmosphere in Tanzania.
-The investors examined the special export processing zones in Tanzania and hope to make Tanzania a gateway for Vietnamese products into East Africa.
+Various Vietnamese businessmen accompanied president Trương Tấn Sang during his March 2016 visit to Tanzania, to examine the investment atmosphere in Tanzania.
+The investors examined the special export processing zones in Tanzania and expressed the hope to make Tanzania a gateway for Vietnamese products into East Africa.